 Nature's Womb ...

 Jenny managed to take two steps forward before an intense pain in her stomach crippled her movements.
 The rancid pond water was poisoning her body.
 Falling to her knees, she stuck a finger down the back of her throat.
 Sour vomit burned her mouth as she heaved the foul liquid to the ground.
-A sudden lightheadedness forced her to lie down.
+A sudden lightheadedness forced her to lay down.
 The feel and smell of the warm earth were soothing.
 She fought to stay awake but soon drifted into a shallow sleep.

 Minutes later, a whistling echo woke her into terror.
 The whistling sounded again, but fainter, as if the killer was moving somewhere ahead of her hiding place.
-Jenny knew that he wanted her to hear the sounds, to force her to run like an animal to the point of exhaustion.
+Jenny sensed that he wanted her to hear the sounds, to force her to run like an animal to the point of exhaustion.
 “You go to hell!” she whispered.
 Pure rage ebbed the panic from her mind.
 She wanted to kill him, to watch him writhe in pain like the wild dog as the light faded from his eyes.

 She shook her head and calmed her breathing.
 Think, girl, think!
 She remembered what her father had taught her during a hike in the country.
 “When lost in the wild, panic kills," he said.
 "Always travel downhill.
 Never lose hope, and move with nature – not against it.”

 Jenny was devastated to realize that she had fled in an upward climb -- every step in the wrong direction.
 At that moment, she viewed the surrounding environment through her father's eyes.
 An idea flashed into her scattered thoughts, filling her with adrenaline and a new-found resolve.
 The trees and vines no longer looked menacing as she slowly crept back to the overgrown path.
 Although the whistling sound had stopped, she pushed her mind and body forward.

 Keeping her movements steady, she walked with cat-like stealth over the path, the wind at her back, driving sound and scent downward.